Content, Content, Content – you can’t do without it. We are inundated with quantities of it every day, all day, and from all sides.

-When we come to dive into the world of new content, we do Google of course, and start entering all kinds of links: articles, blogs, tweets, YouTube channels, lectures, workshops, Facebook posts, books, podcasts, and other Ted lecture.
+When we come to dive into the world of new content, we do Google, of course, and start entering all kinds of links: articles, blogs, tweets, YouTube channels, lectures, workshops, Facebook posts, books, podcasts, and other Ted lectures.

 And then you end up in this situation again: dozens of tabs open at the same time, scattered among ten different Chrome windows, whose icons at the top are so small that it is no longer possible to distinguish between an article in the New York times and your expense report in Google Sheets.